Al Hurricane Jr.

-Al Hurricane Jr. (born Alberto Nelson Sanchez Jr. on October 30, 1959) is an American singer-songwriter.
+Alberto Nelson Sanchez Jr. (October 30, 1959 – c.
+May 19, 2026), known professionally as Al Hurricane Jr., was an American singer-songwriter.
 He is known as "El Godson" of New Mexico music, a nickname which was inherited from his father Al Hurricane, who is considered "The Godfather" of New Mexico music.
-He has long been his father's protégé, he has created numerous solo albums, and has contributed songs such as "Flor De Las Flores" to New Mexico's unique style of Spanish music.
+He was his father's protégé, having created numerous solo albums, and contributed songs such as "Flor de Las Flores" to New Mexico's unique style of Spanish music.

-Biography
+Life and career

-"Al Hurricane Jr." was born Alberto Nelson Sanchez Jr. to Alberto Nelson Sanchez and Nettie M. Fleming on October 30, 1959, in Albuquerque, New Mexico.
+Al Hurricane Jr. was born Alberto Nelson Sanchez Jr. in Albuquerque, New Mexico, on October 30, 1959, to Alberto Nelson Sanchez and Nettie M. Fleming.
 He began performing music at the age of five, and performed the song Love Potion #9 during his first performance at the Albuquerque Civic Auditorium.

+His death at the age of 66 was announced on May 19, 2026.